 BIOL 200 Principles of Biology I

 This course is first in a sequence of courses for undergraduate preparation for biology majors.
 Areas of focus include cellular and molecular biology, bioenergetics, genetics, evolution and ecology.
 The laboratory portion of the course emphasizes scientific methodologies focusing on observations, experimentation, record keeping, data collection and analysis, and presentation of outcomes.
 The course sequence also provides excel- lent preparation for those students intending to pursue post-graduate studies in the medical sciences.
-Prerequisite: CHEM 120 and MATH 070 or MATH 070D or MATH 073 or appropriate assessment.
+Prerequisite: CHEM 120 and MATH 070 or MATH 070D or MATH 073 or MATH 73B or appropriate assessment.

 BIOL 201 Principles of Biology II

 This course continues the sequence of undergraduate preparation for biology majors.
 The course is a survey of the diversity of life on earth, focusing on the relationships between structure and function.
 Topics deal with classification, development, evolutionary relationships and ecological functions of living organisms.
 Laboratories will emphasize life forms, experimentation and dissections.
 Field trips will be used to examine organisms in their natural settings.
 Prerequisite: BIOL 200.